stefanches7/markdown-cv/index.md

 `12.2025-currently`
 __Neuroengineer | Eightsix Science, Utrecht, Netherlands__
-- Conducting experiments in Brain Tissue Bioprinting
+- Managing a small-scale **biotech lab** on an incubator base (protocols, experiments, biofabrication workflows, reagents procurement)
+- Maintaining **neuronal stem cells** to use as drug models and implants
-- Creating AI models to support Neuroengineering biofabrication
+- Working with **AI models** to support Neuroengineering biofabrication
 <hr>

 `12.2023-12.2025`